TushG29/SC4000_MachineLearning/README.md

   3. Implemented a SiameseNet wherein the image encoder used by it is a pre-trained Vision Transformer (ViT).
 The final layers of ViT were fine-tuned for kinship identification, with the majority of ViT parameters locked throughout training to preserve generic features and avoid overfitting.
   4. Achieved a public score of 0.897 after performing weighted ensemble learning on the above three models

+We have also included the slides for our project.

 ## Problem Definition
 Can you determine if two individuals are related?